Megan Vahsen

 Riley Forrestall

-Riley Forrestall (he/him) is the lab manager for the Vahsen Lab and has interests in how eco-evolutionary dynamics shape biodiversity and how some organisms’ unorthodox reproductive and dispersal mechanisms lead to interesting population structures and conservation strategies.
-He completed his Bachelor of Science degrees in Plant Biology and Ecology here at the University of Georgia and looks forward to the exciting research and community surrounding the lab!
+Riley Forrestall (he/him) is the lab manager for the Vahsen Lab.
+He has interests in how eco-evolutionary dynamics shape biodiversity and how some organisms’ unorthodox reproductive and dispersal mechanisms lead to interesting population structures and conservation strategies.
+You can usually find him on hikes with his dog, spending time outdoors fishing or birding, or on the way to the nearest coffee shop.
+He completed his Bachelor of Science degrees in Plant Biology and Ecology here at the University of Georgia and is particularly excited about creating community and getting his hands dirty in the marsh!

 Victoria Cone

-Victoria Cone (she/her) is an undergraduate student worker in the Vahsen Lab majoring in Ecology with a minor in Wildlife and Fishers.
-Interested in semi-aquatic and aquatic ecosystems, continued and arising environmental stressors, natural and anthropogenic caused, and the subsequent changes in these ecosystems.
-With a specific interest in how man-made containments and pollutants affect flora and fauna.
+Victoria Cone (she/her) is an undergraduate in the Vahsen Lab majoring in Ecology with a minor in Wildlife and Fisheries.
+She is interested in semi-aquatic and aquatic ecosystems and the continued and arising environmental stressors (natural and anthropogenic) and the subsequent changes in these ecosystems.
+She has a specific interest in how man-made contaminants and pollutants affect flora and fauna, and is currently working on an independent research project quantifying the morphological changes in S. americanus stem tissue as a response to increased nitrogen levels in a greenhouse setting.

 Erin Brown

 Erin Brown (she/her) is an undergraduate working in the Vahsen Lab, majoring in Ocean Science with a minor in Spanish.
-She is interested in the impact of climate change and anthropogenic stressors on coastal and marine ecosystems, and the predicted and recorded responses in areas of high stress, from the impact of increased sand temperatures on sea turtle nesting to the impact of increased carbon absorption by the ocean on calcifying organisms.
-She is looking forward to learning more and gaining experience in a research lab!
+She is interested in the impact of climate change and anthropogenic stressors on coastal and marine ecosystems, and the predicted and recorded responses in areas of high stress.
+This ranges from the impact of increased sand temperatures on sea turtle nesting to the impact of increased carbon absorption by the ocean on calcifying organisms.
+She is currently working on an independent research project that aims to better define methodology for breaking the dormancy and increasing germination success of S. americanus seeds sourced from mid-marsh seed banks on the Georgia coast.

 Lab alumni

-Becca Nelson (she/her) worked on the BromeCast project in 2025 and is now an EEB presidential postdoctoral fellow at Michigan State University.
+Dr. Becca Nelson (she/her), postdoctoral researcher, worked on the BromeCast project in 2025 and is now an EEB presidential postdoctoral fellow at Michigan State University.